 With the sugar value chain as one of the focus areas, the UNIDO-led Value Chain and Cluster Development (VCD) Component is integral to the Programmatic Approach for Local Economic Development in the iLembe District of South Africa.
 Overall, the programme aims at contributing to the improvement of the economic future of the area and the quality of life of the District’s inhabitants.
-OneWorld is part of the multi-disciplinary team mobilised by UNIDO to assess the renewable energy opportunities for stimulating the green economy within the sugar value chain.
-Specifically, OneWorld is conducting a pre-feasibility study of the potential for renewable energy within the sugar sector value chain in the area.
+OneWorld was part of the multi-disciplinary team mobilised by UNIDO to assess the renewable energy opportunities for stimulating the green economy within the sugar value chain.
+Specifically, OneWorld conducted a pre-feasibility study of the potential for renewable energy within the sugar sector value chain in the area.

-With the primary objective of stimulating job creation and enterprise development, the research is exploring the feasibility of expanded cogeneration in the sugar mills, in small- and large-scale ethanol production, and in grower Cooperative level biogas energy projects in the area.
+With the primary objective of stimulating job creation and enterprise development, the research explored the feasibility of expanded cogeneration in the sugar mills, in small- and large-scale ethanol production, and in grower Cooperative level biogas energy projects in the area.
 Depending on the scale and entry points of these initiatives, expansion of the growers and SMEs in the sugar value chain is a sought-after result, along with increased revenues for the farmers.
 Research and stakeholder consultation has demonstrated clear alignment of these objectives with local, provincial and national Government policies that seek to resolve South Africa’s triple challenges of poverty, inequality and unemployment.
-The research and consultation processes are simultaneously validating the underpinning assumption that decentralised energy models in South Africa have the potential to create exponential jobs on the back of structural economic change.
+The research and consultation processes simultaneously validated the underpinning assumption that decentralised energy models in South Africa have the potential to create exponential jobs on the back of structural economic change.